zhangky12/crxnfp_sample_prep/README.md

 # crxnfp_sample_prep

+## Requirements

+The required Python libraries and versions can be found in requirement.txt

 ## Prepare for the training data of crxnfp

 1. Calculate the DRFP fingerprints for 3M USPTO reactions in a multi-process way (multi-process-text.py)